 Further, with limited exceptions, arbitrators shall have all of the statutory and regulatory duties and responsibilities of a workers' compensation judge.
-(Cal.
-Lab.
-Code § 5272.) .)
-This may include delegation to the petitioner and/or the parties, the responsibility of ensuring that an electronic copy of a complete arbitration file is forwarded directly to the presiding workers' compensation judge of the district office having venue over the matter.
-(Cal.
-Code.
-Regs., tit.
-8 § 10995(c)(3).)
+(Lab.
+Code, § 5272.)
+This may include delegation of the responsibility to the parties for filing the exhibits and documents required per WCAB Rule 10990(f)(3).

 These duties and responsibilities further include ensuring that the exhibits filed by the parties are properly organized and separated so they may be electronically uploaded as part of the complete arbitration file.
 AD Rule 10205.12 (Cal.
 Code Regs., tit.
-8 §10205.12(b)) may provide further guidance as to the proper filing of such exhibits, which may be accomplished by the arbitrator or the parties.
-Documents and exhibits that are submitted in violation of AD Rule 10205.12 will not be accepted or considered.
-1
+8 §10205.12(b)) may provide further guidance as to the proper filing of such exhibits, which may be accomplished by the arbitrator or the parties, upon agreement.
+Documents and exhibits that are submitted in violation of AD Rule 10205.12 will not be accepted or considered.3

-Here, we are unable to conduct meaningful review of the petition or render a decision until we have received a complete record.
+We are unable to conduct meaningful review of the Petition or render a decision based on an incomplete record.
 Thus, this is not a final decision on the merits of the Petition for Reconsideration, and once a final decision is issued by the Appeals Board, any aggrieved person may timely seek a writ of review pursuant to sections 5950 et seq.